chesedcore/Repertoire/README.md

 # Repertoire
-A machine learning library built from the ground up, purely for learning purposes.
+A machine learning walkthrough from the ground up, purely for learning purposes.